numalariamodeling/FE-2023-examples/README.md

         - *Note: in project work, you likely will not want to include monthly reporting in burnins as they can be quite space and time consuming, but they are helpful during the learning process.*
     - Update the experiment name and run your simulations
     - Update the experiment name and ID in the analyzer while you wait for it to finish running.
 You may also start part 2 while you wait.
+    - When the burnin finishes running, check your outputs including the event recorder and existence of the state file.
+        - How does the event recorder change with IPs?

 2. Pickup - Adding IPs to interventions
     - Copy the `run_example_pickup_CM.py` script to a blank python script and name it `run_example_pickup_CM_withIP.py`.